 - Excessive spit-up or reflux

-You’re not alone in this journey; seeking support can make a difference.
+You’re not alone in this journey.
+Seeking support can make a real difference.

 Tips for Ensuring Balanced Milk Intake

-To guarantee your baby gets a balanced intake of foremilk and hindmilk, focus on nursing techniques that promote effective feeding.
+To help your baby get a balanced intake of foremilk and hindmilk, focus on nursing techniques that support effective feeding.
 Start by allowing your baby to nurse on one breast until they seem satisfied before switching to the other.
-This helps confirm they receive both types of milk.
-Also, observe your baby’s cues; if they’re still hungry, let them continue feeding.
+This helps make sure they receive both types of milk.
+Also observe your baby’s cues.
+If they’re still hungry, let them keep feeding.

 | Tip | Description | Benefits |